Updated: Feb 6, 2022

 Christina Hoff Sommers -- author of The War Against Boys -- is one of the most well-known allies of the men's rights movement.
 This book was famously seen in a series of pictures that showcase a smiling girl tearing out pages and burning the book in a fireplace.
 Christina frequently speaks in universities about misandry, radical feminism, and men's rights.
 Fortunately, she knows how to handle hecklers and protesters who are apparently fine with how badly their sons are treated.

 Esther Vilar, who wrote The Manipulated Man in 1971, stated in the 1998 revised edition that she received death threats over it, which continue to this day.
 At one point, she was beaten in a Munich State Library bathroom by four women over what she wrote.
 Unless you understand German, you'll need a browser translator for that source.
-In Norway, female militants invaded the office of her publisher, destroying furniture and painting anti-Vilar slogans on the walls.
+In 1973 Norway, female militants invaded the office of her publisher, destroying furniture and painting anti-Vilar slogans on the walls.
 That link goes to a newspaper archive, and you'll need to set up a free trial to read it.

 In 1990, Shahrazad Ali appeared on The Phil Donahue Show to promote The Blackman's Guide to Understanding the Blackwoman.
 Yes, you can look it up on YouTube.
 The vitriol from the audience was disgusting.
 Especially knowing how well her book from freakin' 1990 predicted the state of the black community today.